oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE8.md

 ![](./images/people-web-app-pipeline-00.png)

+**PLEASE NOTE:**
-**PLEASE NOTE: that if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.**
+ - That if the cluster in a different region other than eu-frankfurt then you will need to change the ocir url on line 4.
+ - If you are using the shared tenancy for Workshop, change line 2, add your name

 2. Update the API rest endpoint in the people-web-app with the api endpoint generate from the previous pipeline. *Open* the file src/constants/index.js